-The assault on all forms of tobacco use, as well as the use of vaping devices, or e-cigarettes, which don’t use tobacco, is defended on public-health grounds, but we must not be fooled by this appeal.
+The assault on all forms of tobacco use, as well as the use of vaping devices, or e-cigarettes with vape liquids UK, which don’t use tobacco, is defended on public-health grounds, but we must not be fooled by this appeal.
 As Thomas Szasz showed throughout his career as the top critic of what he dubbed the “therapeutic state,” this assault is moral, cultural, and political, not scientific or medical.
 The anti-tobacco campaigners are not content merely with providing useful information, leaving people free to use it and the products as they wish.
 Instead, they support the use of state force to achieve their objectives; their advocacy of force is aimed not only at ostensibly protecting other people from smokers (which could be accomplished through contract and other consensual practices), but ostensibly at protecting smokers from themselves.
 (I should say “ourselves” because I’ve been a devout pipe smoker for over half a century.)
 Medical science can tell you what may happen to your body if you ingest a substance, but it cannot reasonably assert that in light of that information the state ought to prohibit or penalize the use of that substance.
 A physician qua physician has no special qualification to counsel when the use of force by the state or anyone else is justifiable.

 Before describing the insidious campaign now underway (which will span a few of these columns), I want to establish a badly overlooked fact.
 The anti-smoking, or more generally, anti-tobacco, or more generally still, anti-nicotine campaign assumes that use of the relevant products entails costs but no benefits to “society.”
 Of course, that cannot be correct.
 How do we know?
 We know this because individuals choose to consume the products; what’s more, they pay money (that is, they give up something of value) to do so.
 If consumers received no subjective benefit from the products, they would not buy or consume them.
 Lots of people have quit consuming them after deciding that the benefits outweighed the costs to them.